LOVELAND SKI AREA SNOWCAT TOURS

 Do I need special skis or snowboard to participate?

 No, but we do recommend all-mountain or powder specific skis or snowboards.
 Discount demo skis and snowboards are available in the Adventure Center in the Loveland Basin Sport Shop for $50.
 Reservations are required and must be made at least 24 hours prior to the start of your trip.
 Please call (303) 571-5580 X117 to make a reservation.
+You will need to arrive at the Adventure Center at 7:30am to pick up your gear.
 Boots will not be available and you must bring your own.

 Due to changing industry standards, the ski bindings offered in our demo package will ONLY accommodate traditional Alpine boot sole (ISO 5355), and Gripwalk boot soles (ISO 23223).
 CLICK HERE for more information.